 Use my Bread Calculator.
 It has Baker’s Math built-in

-Now that you understand how it works, you can use my Bread Calculator which will calculate all the information you need on-the-fly.
+Now that you understand how it works, you can use my Bread Calculator, which will calculate all the information you need on the fly.

-It also helps you scale the recipe, from the total weight and the total flour weight, change hydration, convert a yeasted recipe to sourdough, permanently save the recipe and print it.
+It also helps you scale the recipe from the total weight and the total flour weight, change hydration, convert a yeasted recipe to sourdough, permanently save the recipe, and print it.

 Please share this article on Baker’s Math on social media

 This article has explained what baker’s math and baker’s percentages are and how they are used.
-If you learned something please consider this article with fellow bakers.
+If you learned something, please consider this article with fellow bakers.

 Love the way you explain everything, love that its simple and direct. thank you for the information.